Integer Programming for Generalized Causal Bootstrap Designs

 \subsection{Related works}

-The quantification of design uncertainty traces its roots to \cite{neyman1990application}, who studied the difference-in-means estimator under complete randomization in the finite population setting.
-Later work identified tight upper bounds for binary \citep{robins1988confidence}, interval \citep{stoye2010partial}, and continuous \citep{aronow2014sharp} outcomes. \cite{Imbens2021-ep} extend the method of \citet{aronow2014sharp} with a resampling procedure they call the \textit{causal bootstrap}, providing a more practical confidence interval construction.
+The quantification of design uncertainty traces its roots to \citet{neyman1990application}, who studied the difference-in-means estimator under complete randomization in the finite population setting.
+Later work identified tight upper bounds for binary \citep{robins1988confidence}, interval \citep{stoye2010partial}, and continuous \citep{aronow2014sharp} outcomes. \citet{Imbens2021-ep} extend the method of \citet{aronow2014sharp} with a resampling procedure they call the \textit{causal bootstrap}, providing a more practical confidence interval construction.

-Tighter variance estimates can be obtained when predictions are paired with informative covariates. \cite{ding2019decomposing} and \cite{wang2020sharp} extend the work of \cite{aronow2014sharp} to the difference-in-means estimator in the presence of covariates, while \cite{fan2010sharp} propose the fewer-than-\textit{n} bootstrap method in the presence of covariates.
-Another body of literature studies design uncertainty for linear regression estimators. \cite{freedman2008regression}, \cite{schochet2010regression}, \cite{samii2012equivalencies}, and \cite{lin2013agnostic} characterize the contexts in which classical sampling-based variance estimators are valid in the design setting, while \cite{abadie2014inference} and \cite{fogarty2018regression} propose regression variance estimators specific to the finite-population setting. \cite{abadie2020sampling} propose a novel variance estimator for linear regression under both design and sampling uncertainty that trades off between a classical ordinary least squares variance estimator and a novel design-based estimator based on the fraction of the population that is sampled.
+Tighter variance estimates can be obtained when predictions are paired with informative covariates. \citet{ding2019decomposing} and \citet{wang2020sharp} extend the work of \citet{aronow2014sharp} to the difference-in-means estimator in the presence of covariates, while \citet{fan2010sharp} propose the fewer-than-\textit{n} bootstrap method in the presence of covariates.
+Another body of literature studies design uncertainty for linear regression estimators. \citet{freedman2008regression}, \citet{schochet2010regression}, \citet{samii2012equivalencies}, and \citet{lin2013agnostic} characterize the contexts in which classical sampling-based variance estimators are valid in the design setting, while \citet{abadie2014inference} and \citet{fogarty2018regression} propose regression variance estimators specific to the finite-population setting. \citet{abadie2020sampling} propose a novel variance estimator for linear regression under both design and sampling uncertainty that trades off between a classical ordinary least squares variance estimator and a novel design-based estimator based on the fraction of the population that is sampled.